addooco/technical-assessment-task/README.md

     - `adamwhp`
 3. Send us an email confirming you've completed the task and granted access

-**To add collaborators:**
+#### How to Add Collaborators
-- Go to your repository settings
+1. Go to your repository settings
-- Navigate to "Collaborators and teams"
+2. Navigate to "Collaborators and teams"
-- Click "Add people"
+3. Click "Add people"
-- Add the usernames provided above
+4. Add the usernames provided above

-### 3. Timeline
+### Timeline

-- You have **5 days** from receiving this task to complete and submit it
-- Please let us know if you need more time due to extenuating circumstances
+You have **5 days** from receiving this task to complete and submit it.
+Please let us know if you need more time due to extenuating circumstances.

----
+## Next Steps

-## Technical Interview
+### Technical Interview

 After you submit your task, we'll schedule a technical discussion (approximately 60 minutes) where you'll: